whittlem/pycryptobot/Run as Linux SYSTEMD service.md

     sudo systemctl enable *-eur.service

 which enables all services in one go.

 Disabling the service(s) to start at startup:

     sudo systemctl disable *-eur.service

-which enables all services in one go.
+which disables all services in one go.

 #### Query the STATUS of a(ll) service(s)

 To query the status of a service or all services:

     sudo systemctl status *-eur.service